Arctic Security Conference 2025

 Conflict

 Will there be conflict in the Arctic?
 Is there already?
 With whom?
 Over what?
-This session will discuss the Arctic conflict “narrative” and related facts and myths about what happens in the North.
+Building on the first session, this one will discuss the Arctic conflict “narrative” and related facts and myths about what happens in the North.

 Chair: Jennifer Spence, Director, Arctic Initiative, Harvard University

-Marisol Maddox, Senior Arctic Fellow, The John Sloan Dickey Center for International Understanding at Dartmouth
+Marisol Maddox, Senior Arctic Fellow, The John Sloan Dickey Center for International Understanding, Dartmouth College

 Erdem Lamazhapov, Phd Research Fellow, Fridtjof Nansen Institute